 Many football websites discuss deserving players left out of the Pro Football Hall of Fame.
 Al Wistert’s name often pops up in these conversations.
-Personally, I love the Hall and am not here to question their choices.
-I will, however, appreciate the career of a man named All-NFL for 8 seasons on both offense and defense.
+Al “Ox” Wistert certainly deserves strong consideration in Canton and many believe he should have been inducted decades ago.
+He was named All-NFL for 8 seasons on both offense and defense.
 Wistert owns a spot in the Philadelphia Eagles Ring of Fame.
 He was named a finalist for the Pro Football Hall of Fame’s 2020 class but wasn’t selected for induction.
 He is, however, a member of the Philadelphia Eagles Hall of Fame.

 One might say Al was born to play for the Philadelphia Eagles.
-He was born on December 28, 1920, the exact same day as future teammate and Hall of Famer Steve Van Buren.
-Tragedy also coincidentally paired him with another future Hall of Fame teammate.
+He was born on December 28, 1920, the exact same day as future Eagles teammate and Hall of Famer Steve Van Buren.
+Tragedy also coincidentally paired him with another future Hall of Fame teammate on the Philadelphia Eagles.
 Al’s father, a Chicago policeman, was shot and killed when Al was 6 years old.
 Pete Pihos’ father was also murdered while Pete was growing up.

 Al and his brothers all played tackle for Michigan, and each made All-American.
 All wore number 11.
-The university retired the number in tribute, one of only a handful of numbers retired by the Wolverines.
+The university retired the “Wistert Brothers” number in tribute, one of only a handful of numbers retired by the Wolverines.
 Still, Al had to work his pay his own tuition, and worked several jobs to pay for school.
-Imagine Jadeveon Clowney having to pay for college.
-How many of today’s NCAA stars would even be enrolled if they had to pay for their education and chance to play football?

-The Eagles sustained their own operations without Pittsburgh’s help in 1944 and beyond.
-Wistert played tackle, anchoring both the offensive and defensive lines.
+The Eagles resumed their own operations without Pittsburgh’s help in 1944.
+Wistert played tackle and anchored Philadelphia’s offensive and defensive lines.
 Bucko Kilroy played beside him all of Al’s career.
-The Eagles arguably experienced the greatest success in franchise history in the years following World War II, appearing in three straight NFL Championships.
+The Eagles arguably experienced the greatest success in franchise history in the years following World War II, as the team appeared in three straight NFL Championships.

-The Eagles won their third straight conference crown in 1949, blanking the Rams 14-0 in the championship.
+The Eagles won their third straight conference crown in the 1949 NFL Championship Game, blanking the Rams 14-0.
 The Eagles remain the only team in NFL history to record back-to-back shutouts in championship games.
 Al started on both the offensive and defensive line for the Eagles in all three championship games.

 LEAVING THE GAME